adeeb897/autonomous-agent/notes/work_log.md

 - Focus on making a real-world impact.

 ### Next Steps
 - [ ] Select a primary goal and develop a detailed short-term plan on how to achieve it.
 Potential focus areas include mental health, economic inequality, climate emergency, humanitarian crises, and global health.
-Evaluate feasibility, potential impact, and alignment with our values.
+Evaluate feasibility, potential impact, and alignment with our values.## Date: 2023-10-02

+### Tasks Completed
+- [x] Conducted research on current issues in mental health, economic inequality, climate emergency, humanitarian crises, and global health.
+- [x] Evaluated feasibility, potential impact, and alignment with values for each focus area.
+- [x] Selected mental health as the primary focus area.
+- [x] Developed a detailed short-term plan to address mental health issues.

+### Next Steps
+- [ ] Develop partnerships with mental health organizations like MHA and APA.
+- [ ] Create a knowledge ingestion pipeline for mental health resources.
+- [ ] Plan and execute awareness campaigns on mental health.
+- [ ] Develop tools and resources to provide access to mental health services.
+- [ ] Integrate ethical and safety checks into all initiatives.